Quick Links

 Russel Wallace : Alfred Russell Wallace (sic)

-Editor Charles H. Smith's Note: An untitled response to an enquiry, printed in the Land Nationalisation Society's publication Land and Labor, issue of November 1889.
+Editor Charles H. Smith's Note: A letter to the Editor responding to comments made in 'The Star' (London?) about Wallace's commitment to Socialism.
+Printed on page 7 of the 12 October 1889 issue of The West Surrey Times and County Express (Guildford).
 This is apparently the first time that Wallace committed himself in print to the cause of Socialism.
-Original pagination indicated within double brackets.
 To link directly to this page, connect with: http://people.wku.edu/charles.smith/wallace/S418.htm

-[[p.
-7]] The Star recently contained the following paragraph, which went the round of the press.--"It is said that Dr. Alfred Russel Wallace has come to the conclusion that Land Nationalisation does not by itself offer a sufficient solution of the social problem, and has in consequence proclaimed himself a socialist."
+Last week we quoted from the Star the following paragraph: "It is said that Dr. Alfred Russel Wallace has come to the conclusion that land nationalisation does not by itself offer a sufficient solution of the social problem, and has in consequence proclaimed himself a Socialist."
+In response to an inquiry from us on the subject, Dr. Wallace kindly writes us as follows:

 * * * * *